University of Nottingham Creative Pathways Academy

 The UK’s only city-wide paid cultural internships programme – Creative Pathways Graduate Internships offer seven graduates per year the chance to work for six months in one of Nottingham’s leading cultural institutions.

 Successful applicants have the chance to get a wide range of vocational experience, including event planning, organising and delivery; finance and fundraising; budget administration and management; and marketing, publicity, communications and PR – providing them with a significant springboard into a future career in the sector.

-The internships run from October to April for three years starting in October 2019.
+The internships start in October, are exclusively for students who meet one or more of the eligibility criteria and who graduate in the 2020-21 academic year (i.e. between August 2020 and July 2021).
 They are exclusively for students from the priority groups listed below.
 This is to ensure that students from backgrounds underrepresented in higher education can fully access the opportunities available to all students and to improve social mobility.
-To be able to apply, you must be a home fee paying student graduating in summer 2020 from the University of Nottingham, want to gain practical experience to support your future career development in the creative and cultural sector, and meet one or more of the eligibility criteria detailed below:
+To be able to apply, you must be a home fee paying student graduating in summer 2021 from the University of Nottingham, want to gain practical experience to support your future career development in the creative and cultural sector, and meet one or more of the eligibility criteria detailed below: